haydenhw/commoncrawl-emr-tutorial/README.md

 ![](screenshots/5-step-execution.png)

 Step execution will automatically terminate the cluster after our application completes.
-This is nice beacause we won't need to worry about accidentally leaving the cluster running an racking up charges when we aren't using it.
+This is nice beacause we won't need to worry about accidentally leaving the cluster running and racking up charges when we aren't using it.

 ## Set Step type and Configure
 Select **Spark application** for **Step type**